TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/1_Challenge_1.md

 }
 {% endhighlight %}

-Explanation #
+## Explanation
 This solution first finds the number of odd elements in the given array by iterating over it and incrementing a count variable if an element is odd.

 Next, we initialize an array with a size oddElements, and store all the odd numbers in it.

-Time Complexity #
+## Time Complexity
-Since the entire array has to be iterated over, this solution is in O(n)O(n)​​.
+Since the entire array has to be iterated over, this solution is in O(n).